microsoft/fast/packages/fast-jss-utilities/README.md

 ```

 ### localizeSpacing
-This function should be used in conjuction with `Direction` to switch the spacing on a padding or margin.
+The `localizeSpacing` function should be used in conjuction with `Direction` to switch the spacing on a padding or margin.

 ```ts
 import { Direction, localizeSpacing } from "@microsoft/fast-jss-utilities";